 If you need extra help with day-to-day activities or have trouble getting around due to your health or disability, you may be able to claim Personal Independence Payment.
-Starting in March 2022 people living in certain areas of Scotland will instead be able to claim Adult Disability Payment (ADP).
-By August 2022 you'll be able to claim this new payment anywhere in Scotland.
-It will replace PIP and eventually everyone in Scotland already getting PIP will be transferred to ADP.
+People living in Scotland will be able to claim Adult Disability Payment (ADP) instead.
+It has replaced PIP in Scotland and eventually everyone already getting PIP will be transferred to ADP.